GiovanH/fansim-engine/README.md

 Q: I packaged my mod as a standalone distributable but I get an error when I run it!

 A: You're probably referencing assets that are present in the base game.
 In a standalone distribution, you won't have access to the pesterquest characters, images, or audio: you'll need to manually add those if you want them, or simply distribute the mod normally.
 Any assets you use will need to have been explicitly provided by a mod.
 Because of this, **it's really best not to distribute fanroutes standalone unless your project is very large.**

-## Guide for developers:

-Incomplete, please see the demo packages in `custom_volumes/` and `custom_volumes_other/`.

-Please read the docstrings of the rpy files in `src/sys` for the latest details about features.

-The core difficulty is that ren'py dumps all the names into a global namespace, so we need to coordinate to avoid name conflicts.

 ## Features
 a partial list